Nurdles - Why these Small Beads Are The Worlds Second Biggest Ocean Polluter

 Beach cleaning removes the plastic and other marine litter along coastlines everywhere.
 However, these efforts are concentrated on removing larger, unsightly pieces of litter and plastic.
 Smaller pieces of plastic, such as nurdles, are practically impossible to remove and accumulate on the shores.

-You can also take part in larger initiatives like the ones by The Great Nurdle Hunt.
+You can also take part in more significant initiatives like the ones by The Great Nurdle Hunt.
 They offer great advice and details on participating in their global event.

 All the beach litter we collected during our beach holiday